saffi4955-boop/AzahraBot/README.md

 **Switch AI Engine:**
 ```
-.chatbot gpt on      # Use GPT (OpenRouter) as primary engine
+.chatbot gpt on      # Use GPT as primary engine
 .chatbot gemini on   # Use Gemini as primary engine
 ```